Yfedorov25/aws-iam-security-automation/README.md

 **Use Case:** Essential for organizations that need to control and audit console access within their AWS environment.

 ## Contributing
-We welcome contributions to this repository.
-Please read the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to submit contributions.
+I welcome contributions to this repository.
+If you have suggestions or improvements, please submit a pull request or open an issue.